ARE YOU GOING TO HOLD THE APRIL 2022 BIG SUR MARATHON OR OTHER RACE DISTANCES?

 HOW DO I RECEIVE ANY UPDATES ON FUTURE RACES?

 The best way to stay updated about the status of our future events is to add your email address to our mailing list, available at the bottom of the home page at www.bigsurmarathon.org or www.montereybayhalfmarathon,org.
 Also, follow us on Facebook, Twitter, and Instagram.

 We appreciate your patience and consideration as we try to help our non-profit organization survive during this crisis.
-We have survived landslides, bridge collapses, floods, and forest fires though we have had to cancel five races in the last four years—and now are proactively canceling three more through 2021.
+We have survived landslides, bridge collapses, floods, and forest fires though we have had to cancel five races in the last four years—and now are proactively canceling three more races in 2021.
 We look forward to providing you another beautiful, world-class event when allowed and when safe to do so.
 If you have any additional questions, please contact me at the information below.